ajitsingh98/Data-Science-Interview-Questions-Answers/linear_methods_for_classification.md

 </details>

 ---

-4. **True or False**: In machine learning terminology, unsupervised learning refers to the mapping of input covariates to a target response variable that is attempted to be predicted when the labels are known.
+Q. **True or False**: In machine learning terminology, unsupervised learning refers to the mapping of input covariates to a target response variable that is attempted to be predicted when the labels are known.

 <details><summary><b>Answer</b></summary>
     <p> <b>False</b>, In unsupervised learning we don't have anything like targets/labels to guide the model's predictions.
 We mostly use unsupervised learning to gain insights from the data.
 Note that the above definition describes another paradigm of machine learning i.e. supervised learning. </p>
 </details>

 ---
-5. **Complete the following sentence**: In the case of logistic regression, the response variable is the log of the odds of being classified in `[...]`.
+Q. **Complete the following sentence**: In the case of logistic regression, the response variable is the log of the odds of being classified in `[...]`.

 <details><summary><b>Answer</b></summary>